AlFahimBinFaruk/SQL_Tutorial/basic.md

 WHERE birth_day >= 1970-01-01
 AND sex = 'F';

+-- Find all employee's id's and names who were born after 1979 or male SELECT emp_id, first_name, last_name
+FROM employee
+WHERE birth_day >= 1979-01-01
+OR sex = 'M';

 -- Find all employees born between 1970 and 1975
 SELECT *
 FROM employee